abpframework/abp/docs/en/Repositories.md

 ![generic-repositories](images/generic-repositories.png)

+#### Read Only Repositories behavior in EF Core

+EF Core will use No-tracking queries for read-only repositories.
+This means that the entities returned from the repository will not be tracked by the EF Core's change tracker.
+This is a performance optimization.

+However, if you need to track the entities, You can still add [AsTracking](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.entityframeworkqueryableextensions.astracking) to make specific queries tracking.

 ### Generic Repository without a Primary Key

 If your entity does not have an Id primary key (it may have a composite primary key for instance) then you cannot use the `IRepository<TEntity, TKey>` (or basic/readonly versions) defined above.
 In that case, you can inject and use `IRepository<TEntity>` for your entity.